 51 Quai de Valmy 75010

 For a hip cidery with a sense of humor, turn to Brutus.
 With two locations, one in Batignolles and one in Gaîté, this galette shop for “cidrologues & crêpophiles” (“cider experts and crepe lovers”) is keeping both ends of Paris well fed and refreshed.
 They have 25 organic ciders on rotation from Normandy, Brittany, and the Basque region, and make specialty cocktails using cider and poiré.
 An emphasis on seasonality and high quality means that you can enjoy products so fresh, you’ll feel like you picked the apples yourself (and then posted about it on socials).

 So often do we speak of galettes when talking about food from Brittany, that we almost forget the region’s other famous specialty: oysters.
 The Galette Café, in the 7th arrondissement, serves up cider, oysters, and both sweet and savory crepes in a modern industrial setting.
 Enjoy a deliciously sweet Pommeau or Kir Breton to balance out the briny oysters.

 2 Rue de l’Université, 75007

 Another Breton-style crêperie, La Cidrerie du Marais, is a low key, no frills spot for a ham, egg, and cheese galette accompanied by a glass of cider.
 Perhaps you could even skip dinner in favor of a salted caramel dessert galette, a common Brittany dessert.

 4 Rue de Sévigné, 75004

-Catherine Rickman is a writer and professional francophile who has lived in Paris, New York, and Berlin.
-She is currently somewhere in Brooklyn with a fork in one hand and a pen in the other, and you can follow her adventures on Instagram @catrickman.
+Catherine Rickman is a writer, professional francophile, and host of the Expat Horror Stories podcast.
+She is currently somewhere in Brooklyn with a fork in one hand and a pen in the other, and you can follow her adventures on Instagram @catrickman, or on TikTok @catinthekitchen.